-- Choose to interview a few local pastors to hear their evangelism strategy.
+- Choose to interview a few local pastors to hear their evangelism ideas and strategy.
 Hearing theirs can help inform yours.

 - Many who attend church don’t believe it’s their personal responsibility.

-One pastor I interviewed expressed his desire that people would feel the opportunity and the personal responsibility that each of them holds when it comes to evangelism.
+One pastor I interviewed expressed his desire that people would feel the opportunity and the personal responsibility that each of them holds when it comes to evangelism ideas.
 There is nothing quite like bringing a friend to know Jesus; we all want to experience that.

 According to a recent Barna study, Christians increasingly believe that evangelism is the local church’s job, not personal responsibility.
 This number has nearly tripled in 25 years, from 10% in 1993 to 29% in 2018.
 Additionally, if you look at actions, only 52% of practicing Christians have shared their faith at least once with someone in the last year.
 With fewer and fewer people evangelizing combined with shrinking circles of friends, it’s time that churches rethink evangelism.

 In the previous obstacle, we talked about the importance of having a strategy.
 Let’s get more specific about what I noticed in the growing churches.
 The growing churches employed an evangelism strategy with both a corporate solution and an individual responsibility.